-Gentoo is a free operating system based on either Linux or FreeBSD that can be automatically optimized and customized for just about any application or need.
+Gentoo is a free operating system based on Linux that can be automatically optimized and customized for just about any application or need.

 Extreme configurability, performance, and a top-notch user and developer community are all hallmarks of the Gentoo experience.